 - (a) conduct assessments of vulnerability and adaptation to climate change; - (b) develop and implement health national adaption plans to climate change; - (c) support capacity building for mainstreaming climate resilience in health programming so as to improve early warning and surveillance of climate sensitive diseases; - (d) promote win-win partnerships, intersectoral collaboration, and advocacy to facilitate access by Member States to global multilateral financial mechanisms, including the Global Environment Facility and the Green Climate Fund; - (e) support community engagement through awareness raising and social mobilization, and the development and implementation of community-based adaptation programmes. - 11.
-The Regional Committee is requested to take note of this progress report.
+The Regional Committee took note of the progress report.